 Following instructions given in technical guidance developed by the New Jersey Department of Environmental Protection, we completed a plumbing profile for the Hatch building.
 Through this effort, we identified and tested all drinking water and food preparation outlets.
-Of the 17 samples taken, all but 2 tested below the lead action level established by the US Environmental Protection Agency for lead in drinking water (15 μg/l [ppb]).
+Of the 18 samples taken, all but 1 tested below the lead action level established by the US Environmental Protection Agency for lead in drinking water (15 μg/l [ppb]).

-The table below identifies the drinking water outlets that tested above the 15 μg/l for lead, the actual lead level, and what temporary remedial action KIPP Cooper Norcross has taken to reduce the levels of lead at these locations.
+The table below identifies the drinking water outlet that tested above the 15 μg/l for lead, the actual lead level, and what temporary remedial action Hatch has taken to reduce the levels of lead at this location.